esp-rs/book/src/frequently-asked-questions.md

 # Frequently Asked Questions

-This chater addresses common questions and challenges that developers encounter when working with Rust on ESP chips.
+This chapter addresses common questions and challenges that developers encounter when working with Rust on ESP chips.
 Whether you're setting up your development environment, optimizing your code, or looking to simulate your projects, you'll find practical solutions and best practices here.

 ## Editor/IDE